 How does SIP work in a VoIP call?

 Each VoIP user has what is called a SIP address.
-SIP works essentially by establishing a call connecting one SIP address to the other before the data transfer part of the call can take place.
+SIP works essentially by establishing a call connecting one SIP address to the other before the call’s data transfer can occur.

 The fundamental part of a VoIP call using SIP is the call signalling.
 Essentially SIP works by establishing the initial connection between two interlocutors: outbound caller and call receiver.

 SIP doesn’t have to be used just for audio calls either.
-Video sessions are also initiated using SIP as well as instant messaging ‘sessions’ which pass data from one internet user to the other.
+Video sessions are also initiated using SIP and instant messaging ‘sessions’, which pass data from one internet user to the other.

 Once the encoded packets are ready, they are then transported via RTP, the real-time transport protocol.
 This specialised application layer enables what we know as real-time audio or video streaming.
 RTP runs independently but in connection with SIP when it comes to internet telephony.

-RTCP refers to RTP control protocol which is responsible for monitoring service quality by overseeing the number of data packets exchanged within a call as well as lag time and the number of packets lost.
+RTCP refers to RTP control protocol which is responsible for monitoring service quality by overseeing the number of data packets exchanged within a call and lag time and the number of packets lost.
 RTCP allows us to monitor call quality and service information.

-The key functionality of SIP protocol when it comes to VoIP sessions is to open the floor for a call or data interchange session.
+The key functionality of SIP protocol for VoIP sessions is to open the floor for a call or data interchange session.
 This establishment of two SIP phones connecting is often referred to as the ‘call setup’ aspect of the two-phase approach to a traditional phone call, the second being ‘data transfer’.
 The data transfer uses a different set of protocols, essentially transporting data packets between each SIP address.

 What are the requirements for SIP telephony?